department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions/replacements.md

 - It was damaged during shipping
 - It doesn't meet the contract requirements

 **We won't cover the cost of replacing a government-issued headstone or marker if** the headstone or marker is located in a private cemetery and has been damaged by cemetery personnel.
-In this case the private cemetery is responsible for paying all replacement costs.
+In this case, the private cemetery is responsible for paying all replacement costs.

 ## Will the replacement headstone or marker look the same as the original?